ZETALVX/AI-Telegram-Bot-DialoGPT/README.md

 Also consider following me on my channels and feel free to ask anything.**
 ******************

+I created two versions:
+A basic version with only the chatbot functionality,and another version with the implementation of Google Text To Speech and Telegram.

 The code implements a chatbot that can interact with users both through the console and through Telegram.
 It uses a pre-trained language model (specifically, Microsoft's DialoGPT-large) to generate responses based on user input.
 Key features of the code include:

 - **Text-to-Speech (TTS):** Converts bot responses to speech using Google Text-to-Speech (gTTS) and plays the audio.